pytorch-ignite/code-generator/CONTRIBUTING.md

 - If you want to test building the app locally, run `pnpm run build`.
 This will generate the `dist` directory which contains all the codes for the app to run from CDN or web server.
 You can test the built codes in the `dist` with `pnpm run serve`.
 However, changes won't be updated on the app with this command.

+Please see `README.md` in the respective directories of `src` to see what the respective directory contains.

 ## Dependencies Explanation

 Code-Generator mainly depends on